Scuba Diving Equipment Essentials

 This is a crucial piece of equipment for night dives or cave dives.
 It also helps illuminate smaller crevices and crannies during day dives.

 A traditional dive knife is fashioned with either a serrated or sharp edge that is used to help free divers from underwater plants or fishing line.
 Dive knives are made out of titanium or stainless steel and can be strapped to your leg or BC.

 If you want to capture your precious moments underwater, we recommend purchasing an underwater camera.
 GoPros are popular choices as there are many underwater options to choose from.

 Catalina Island Scuba Diving

 If you want to experience all that Catalina Island has to offer, Ron Moore’s Dive Catalina is the perfect destination for your Southern California scuba diving experience.
-We offer a wide range of dive experiences for non-divers, new-divers, and experienced divers; we offer introductory dives for new divers and advanced diving courses such as rescue, dive master, NAUI instructor, and advanced/specialty courses for experienced divers.
+We offer a wide range of dive experiences and scuba diving equipment for non-divers, new-divers, and experienced divers; we offer introductory dives for new divers and advanced diving courses such as rescue, dive master, NAUI instructor, and advanced/specialty courses for experienced divers.

 We offer a full rental department as well!
 Whether you don’t have gear yet or just want to leave it at home, we have what you need: